bennorth/pyawssfn/future-work.md

 * Detection of tests like in `if x == 'JPEG'`, and conversion into equivalent use of `StringEquals`.

+* Avoid having to ferry entire state back/forth to the Lambda machinery when only the function args and its return value actually need to be communicated.

 * Implement `Wait` state.
 Could be as simple as noticing a magic function `PSF.Wait(...)`.
 Or could translate Python `time.sleep()` into `Wait`.